jrturton/jrturton.github.com/_posts/2016-04-11-understanding-split-view-controller.markdown

 }
 ```

 All you're doing here is taking the view controller stack from the secondary navigation controller, and adding it in to the stack of the primary controller.
+Note that if you do this, **you're also responsible for splitting the stack on expand, and wrapping the secondary stack in a new navigation controller**.

 Here's a representation of what each version looks like: